KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+setTarget"></a>

 ### userCamera.setTarget(target)
-This rotates the user camera towards the target and sets the position of the user camera according to the current distance
+This rotates the user camera towards the target and sets the position of the user camera according to the current distance.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)